Chief of Staff

-Sujie serves as the Director of Research and Strategy for the California Collaborative for Educational Excellence (CCEE).
+Sujie serves as the Chief of Staff for the California Collaborative for Educational Excellence (CCEE).
 In this role, she leads the capacity-building of both internal and external teams to incorporate research and evidence-based strategies in providing technical assistance to districts, county offices, and charter schools.
 She oversees evaluation and accountability initiatives to ensure that practices are in place for continuous reviews of information to assess impact and refine next steps.
 In addition, she works closely with local education agency (LEA) partners to provide direct support around the development, use, and refinement of student data review systems to drive changes in classroom instructional practice.

 Prior to her joining the CCEE, Sujie served as the Co-Director of Research for the Standards, Assessment, and Accountability Services program at WestEd, where she managed the National Center on Standards and Assessment Implementation.
 In this role, she provided technical assistance and research support to states and districts in the implementation and evaluation of their new standards, assessments, and accountability systems.
 A fundamental aspect of this work included guidance to states to ensure the alignment of standards to assessments and instructional practice.